-The UKCAT exam is taken by students applying for Medicine, Dentistry and Biomedical Sciences.
+The UCAT exam is taken by students applying for Medicine, Dentistry and Biomedical Sciences.
 Rather than testing scientific knowledge, it examines candidates’ cognitive abilities and clinical aptitude.

 Already a subscriber?
 Login

-Our UKCAT study schedule covers important dates and when you should be starting.You can use our UKCAT study schedule to build your own plan.
+Our UCAT study schedule covers important dates and when you should be starting.You can use our UCAT study schedule to build your own plan.

 Here you can download useful UKCAT Study Materials to help you in your preparation for the test.
 Our UKCAT Section Guide takes you through each of the skills that the UKCAT tests.